 Top events during the year include, the Carnival, the Kite festival, the Drive through time motor gala, and the illuminations gala.
 See our events calendar for What's On.

 The main shopping area in Bognor Regis is the pedestrians only precinct in London Road and the adjacent High Street.
 Here you will find not only the popular high street chain stores, but also many other independent shops.
 The Edwardian Shopping Arcade takes you through to the seafront and beach.
-Specialty markets are held in the town centre during the year selling a variety of wares including freshly cooked specialty food.
+Speciality markets are held in the town centre during the year selling a variety of wares including freshly cooked speciality food.

 The West End of Bognor Regis is home to a diverse range of eclectic businesses and leisure facilities which include parks and gardens, sports and leisure facilities.
 Whether you are looking for something to do during the day or in the evening, West Bognor provides a wide range of retail shops and services together with cafes, pubs and restaurants.
 Whatever the weather there is something for you indoors or out.